 Barks and lunges at other dogs = other dogs keep a distance (reinforcing) = Positive association towards his own aggressive actions.

 P.S.
 I considered adding links to online articles and statistics as a means of providing references and backing up an opinion.
 What I discovered is an amazing amount of discrepancies and inconsistencies.
 Lists of breeds that have behaved the most aggressively vary greatly.
 And I mean GREATLY.
 Statistics are skewed and often spun to represent and validate the author’s individual biases.
 For every article I found in support of an argument I would find another against it.

-What’s most important is that you arrive at a deeper understanding through your own process of research, experience, and critical thinking on the subject and not some hard and fast impression you cling to despite all the evidence to the contrary.
-That would be plain ignorant.
+What’s most important is that you arrive at a deeper understanding through your own process of research, experience, and critical thinking on the subject.

 Having said that, I have provided links to a few articles that I think you’ll benefit from.

-Here are 10 BS Dog Aggression Facts many people buy into
+Here are 10 Dog Aggression Facts many people buy into